MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

    > * This role should only be grated to users that belong to the *Org* business unit.

 ### The contributor role
-The contributor role has the same rights as the administrator role except that it cannot manage Customer Insights users.
+For BU data separation purposes, the contributor role has the same rights as the administrator role except that it cannot manage Customer Insights users.

  > [!NOTE]
    > * This is a highly privledged role.
    > * This role should only be grated to users that belong to the *Org* business unit.

 ### The Marketing contributor role
-When business unit data separation is enabled, it is the responsibility of the administrators and/or contributors on the *Org* level to prepare the data state.
+When business unit data separation is enabled, it is typically the responsibility of the administrators and/or contributors on the *Org* level to prepare the data state.
 The marketing contributor leverages the data estate to create segments and measures, and activates those, for example, in Customer Journey Orchestration.
 This role can:

 * Create segments (only *build your own*)
 * Create measures (only *build your own*)

-This role can only access customer profiles that belong to their BU and any child BUs.
-For example, if a Marketing contributor creates a segment with all customers then it will only contain the customers that are owned by the BU that the Marketing contributor belongs to.
-Similarly, measures can only be created on tables that have a relationship path to the customer profiles.
+Measures can only be created on tables that have a relationship path to the customer profiles.

-With the default Dataverse RBAC settings, this role can only see segments and measures that belong to the same business unit as the user belongs to.

 ### The viewer role
-The viewer role can view all data regardless of the user's business unit, but it cannot make any changes.
-This role is primarily meant for demo scenarios where all data in the environment is synthethic and/or anonymized.
+The viewer role has access to all parts of customer insights but it cannot make any changes.

 ## Customer Insights and Customer Journey Orchestration
 Customer Insights and Customer Journey Orchestration (CJO) are tightly integrated for a delightful activation journey.

 Marketing contributors in Customer Insights should be given the *Marketing Professional (BU level)* role in Dataverse to govern their access to data from Customer Journey Orchestration.
 When they go to CJO they will only have access to customer profiles and segments that belong to their business unit or child business units.

+ > [!NOTE]
+   > * Customer Journey Orchestration can only process segments that containt members that belong to one business unit.

 ## Customer Insights and Dataverse
 Customer insights writes data into Dataverse with ownership and RBAC properties for easy activation, for example, through [model-driven applications](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/model-driven-app-overview).
 Using model-diven applications, data can easily be leveraged in customer service, sales, operations, and other business functions with the benefits of fine-grained RBAC controls.